 A red, purple or blackish rash that does not whiten when pressed.

-If you notice any of the above-mentioned symptoms in your baby, visit our harley street clinic in London.
+If you notice any of the above-mentioned symptoms in your baby, visit our clinic in harley street, London.

 The disease is generally caused by the responsible virus or bacteria.
 Other rare causes might include fungal infection.
 The leading bacteria that result in the ailment are: